 What you do with your days depends on the ages of your kids, how much you want and are able to do ministry, and your particular summer mission.
 My desire was to help our family have a good summer alongside our team.

 Usually, I had some “normal” days with the kids where I set our routine with family chores like laundry, quiet times, kid geared activities, and rest.
 Other days I went on some appointments, met with some of the student women, and we participated in team activities.

 Some of the activities our children did with our team were:

 - Language Classes for older kids.
 Kids 6th grade and up could do it, but it depends on the child and the arrangements with your university.
 Our kids just showed up with their dad and did it only the first week or two.
 It felt long to them, but they picked it up well and it gave them something to do.

 - Campus time with dad and students.
-The older boys sometimes went to campus with Brian and to meet students through playing basketball.
-They also went with Brian and other students on our team on appointments (to share the gospel, do soularium, follow up, etc).
+The older boys sometimes went to campus with one of us and to meet students through playing basketball.
+They also went with us and other students on our team on appointments (to share the gospel, do soularium, follow up, etc).

 - Research Time/Quiet Time–I had little research notebooks for each of them on a subject they were interested in.
 So we would have “research” or quiet time (Yes, quiet time each day.)

 - Summer Fun Kid Packet–I put together a packet of things to do that you can modify.
 (This can be found at the end.)
 They received a prize for finishing a certain amount of activities.

 - Normal Days–We used time together for normal day-to day activities that needed to get done.
 We would to go to the store for groceries, do laundry, eat out, etc.

 - Parks–We found parks and other kids to play with.
 There were some parks close by we would visit regularly.